monoid-us/vertx-postgresql/README.md

 The design goals of this driver are:

 * Designed for PostgreSQL
-* Memory-usage friendly: little to no copying of result sets in memory, fly-weight pattern in the driver itself
+* Memory-friendly: little to no copying of result sets in memory, fly-weight pattern in the driver itself
 * Support for PostgreSQL advanced type systems (forthcoming)
 * Control over number of connections to DB per verticle (defaults to 5 per verticle)